 The PCS entities take reasonable measures to ensure the quality and accuracy of the information on the PCS Website.
 However, neither the PCS Association nor PCS UK nor PCS EU can be held liable in any way for the inaccuracy or incompleteness of any information that is available on or through the PCS Website.
-In addition, neither the PCS Association nor PCS UK nor PCS EU can in any way be held liable or responsible for the content of any other website linked to the PCS Website.
+In addition, neither the PCS Association nor PCS UK nor PCS UK nor PCS UK nor PCS EU can in any way be held liable or responsible for the content of any other website linked to the PCS Website.